garretthagen21/OmniBot/Hardware/README.md

 Senior Design Mobile Robot Project

 ## BOM for Omnirobot.pdf
-Includes all electrical and hardware components used in final construction of the robot Has pricing per unit, quatity, part number, and description of component use
+Includes all electrical and hardware components used in final construction of the robot.
+Has pricing per unit, quatity, part number, and description of component use.

 ## Breadboard Circuit.pdf
 Original pin connections used on breadboard version of circuit.
 This was later changed as all ultrasonic sensors and the Bluetooth module was added.